stevekrouse/cycle/README.md

 ## Customer development ideas

-  * go to hackathons to teach kids to code with cycle and have them win
-    * HackNYU Saturday Feb 18th
-    * Hack it Together Tuedsday Feb 21st workshop
-      * hackathon on feb 26 at 8:30am
-    * HackNY  April 8
   * need to come up with better words than "block-based" or "drag and drop"
   * race between programmer typing and another programmer on cycle

-## Next deadline: HackItTogether
+## Eventually

+  * Ternary expression not intuitive, could fill-in with example values
+  * pasting not blocks gets you a black block
-  * figure out strange cycle bug where things sometimes don't load until you refresh the page
+  * figure out strange cycle bug where things sometimes don't load until you refresh the frame
   * try to make the firebase untutorial clearer

-## Eventually
+  * make coding.space/cycle clearer so it's more obvious where to start
   * if and repeats can't have containers
     * option 1: like components, give option for base type in ifs and repeats
     * option 2: make if's and repeats inline blocks that you can throw into any block